 For those playing 36, wanting to pack a lunch for the road, or looking to linger over casual lunch fare, these diners, delis, and grills have you covered with sandwiches, wraps, burgers, snacks, and more.

-• Pik n Pig – Carthage – With some of the best ‘Q in the Carolinas, Pik N Pig proudly serves up “three generations of love, sweat and tears all on one plate.”
+• Pik n Pig – Carthage – (Currently being remodeled- will re-open in 2023) With some of the best ‘Q in the Carolinas, Pik N Pig proudly serves up “three generations of love, sweat and tears all on one plate.”
 Low and slow over smoking, over Hickory and all-natural charcoal make for the smokiest, tastiest and satisfy ‘Q for miles.
 Ribs, BBQ’d Chicken and of course Pork Shoulder BBQ make Pik N Pig a must stop while visiting the area.
 Their BBQ Sundae, served at the NC State Fair for years, layers pulled pork, baked beans and coleslaw in a Mason jar – pig heaven.

 • Ronnie’s Chuckwagon – Carthage – This humble burger, hotdog, and sandwich shack is more than a roadside drive up with great service and freshly prepared daily specials.
 Fried Okra, Corn Dog Nuggets, Buffalo Hot Wings and homemade Banana Pudding are just a few items that make Ronnie’s a go to for golfers in the know.